-Segments allow Admins to create saved lists of users and are used as part of the Campaigns feature to send targeted messages at scale.
+Segments allow Admins to create saved groups of users and are used as part of the Campaigns feature to send targeted messages at scale.

 To get started, navigate to the Admin menu and select Segments > + CREATE.